#485: Secure coding for Python with SheHacksPurple Transcript

 54:07 Bandit is a free static analysis tool that specifically is made for Python.

-54:14 And so some of the, so for instance, if you're using Ruby, there's Breakman and it's made just for Ruby and that's it.
+54:14 and so some of the mat, so for instance, if you're using Ruby, there's Breakman and it's made just for Ruby and that's it.

-54:21 So it's awesome because it only cares about your language.
+54:21 So it's awesome because it only cares about your language because it's free and open source.

-54:25 Because it's free and open source, there's not a giant security team behind it supporting it.
+54:27 There's not a giant security team behind it, supporting it.

 54:31 But if you have never used a static analysis tool, this is an excellent place to start.